Serving Size: 4

 - 1 Fresh rosemary sprig

-- 12 oz.
-Chanterelle mushrooms (or other foraged mushroom), cleaned and cut uniformly
+- 12 oz. wild mushrooms, cleaned and cut uniformly

 - 2 garlic cloves, flattened